 As an Amazon Associate I earn from qualifying purchases.
 See Full Disclosure Here

-Where winter self care is a lot about candles and coziness, spring self care ideas are about getting outdoors and reveling in nature.
+Where winter self-care is all about candles and coziness, spring self-care ideas are about getting outside and embracing the beauty of nature.

 The self-care ideas you’ll find below include a mix of outdoor, indoor, emotional, home, and health-related activities.